donkracho286/episode-prep/open/nuclearWeapons.md

 * Refinement, Purification, Centrifuges
   -> What is Weapons grade, why do we need "purer" stuff there?

-* How do you purify the necesssary ingredients?
+* How do you purify the necesssary ingredients? (stuxnet?)

 Testing and Maintenance